Gonzalo Franetovic

 I was previously a Visiting Fellow at the Autonomous University of Barcelona (COALESCE Lab) and at the University of Chile (Department of Sociology).
 Also, I am affiliated with the Research Lab on Social and Political Change (SPSTrend) and the Chilean Society for Social Network Science.

-My research explores how social inequalities are reproduced or challenged through social relationships.
+My research examines how people understand social inequalities and how these are reproduced, reinforced, or contested through social relationships.
 I focus on both social stratification (objective inequalities) and distributive justice research (subjective inequalities).

 In my doctoral dissertation, I examined how the socioeconomic composition of individuals’ social environments shapes their attitudes towards inequality, with an emphasis on personal networks and socializing institutions like schools and neighborhoods.
 I addressed this through cross-country data, complex network methods, and a life course perspective, analyzing variations across social positions.